Karlsruher Verkehrsverbund: Key figures

 In the first full year of operations (1995), 102 million passengers used the KVV.
 Ridership peaked at 178 million in 2012, then declined and was severely impacted by the COVID-19 pandemic, which reduced passengers to 93.6 million in 2021.
 Recovery has been underway since 2022.

 Organisation

 The KVV Supervisory Board has 28 members, chaired by the mayor of Karlsruhe.
 Shareholders are exclusively municipalities and counties, making KVV a municipal association.

 Shareholders

-The shareholders and capital shares are:
+As of 1 January 2026, with the integration of the former VPE, the city of Pforzheim and the Enzkreis district joined the KVV as new shareholders.
+Prior to this expansion, the shareholders and capital shares were: